Noza23/myovision-sam/README.md

   ## Adjust to your Data

-  To adjust training to your data just change the dataloader in `myo_sam.training.dataset` sub-module.
+  To adjust training to your data just change the dataloader in `myosam.training.dataset` sub-module.

   ## Model Checkpoints